dustywhite7/Econ8310/SlidesCode/7 - Decision Trees.md

 ### In Lab Today

 Using the student data from our logit lab, located in ```passFailTrain.csv```, work with your group to construct a Decision Tree to accurately predict which students will receive a passing grade.
+Use the entire file as training data, and then use ```passFailTest.csv``` to check your accuracy out-of-sample.

-How deep is your ideal tree?
+- How deep is your ideal tree?

-How many samples should each leaf contain?
+- How many samples should each leaf contain?

-How accurate can you make your model out of sample?
+- How accurate can you make your model out-of-sample?